-Simply put, these are customer hang-ups/cancelled calls even before Exotel could try connecting the call to one of your available agents.
+Simply put, these are customer hang-ups/canceled calls even before Exotel could try connecting the call to one of your available agents.
 There could be plenty of reasons why a customer chose to disconnect an ongoing call.
-One of them could a big boring IVR, lengthy waiting time and so on.
-This is how one of a Call-Attempt looks on the Call detail page:
+One of them could a big boring IVR, lengthy waiting time, and so on.
+This is how one a Call-Attempt looks on the Call detail page:

 2. Missed Call: